 - 1. Stop all talking and movement. - 2.
-Wait for directions from the teacher. - Close all doors and then leave the room in an orderly fashion. - 4.
-There must be SILENCE during the drill. - 5.
-Once outside, students must exit the school property through the gates and remain with their respective classes for attendance purposes. - 6.
+Wait for directions from the teacher. - 3.
+Close all doors and then leave the room in an orderly fashion - 4.
+Once outside, students must exit the school property through the gates and remain with their respective classes for attendance purposes. - 5.
 Upon completion of the drill, students are to return to the room they left.